JoshDoug/Notes/Containers-and-VMs/Vagrant/vagrantup.md

 * To package a box run the command `vagrant package --vagrantfile config/Vagrantfile --output node_dev_env.box`
   * Here the vagrantfile to be packaged with the box is specified by a relative path, in this case in a config dir, and the name of the box is specified with the `--output` argument.
   * Vagrant will halt the box if it is running before starting the packaging process
-* To add the box to the local box cache: `vagrant add box_name box_name.box`, first parameters sets the name of the box, the second specifies the box created during the packaging process
+* To add the box to the local box cache: `vagrant box add box_name box_name.box`, first parameters sets the name of the box, the second specifies the box created during the packaging process
 * The box can then be used locally: `vagrant init box_name`

 ## Vagrant Cloud